Towash/CW1-UoS-2020/CW/src/readme.txt

 Student.java
 -Added a resetKP() method that sets the student's KP to 0.
--Added a boolean hasMaxKP() method that cheks if the students currentKP is equal to their maxKP
+-Added a boolean hasMaxKP() method that checks if the students currentKP is equal to their maxKP

 ## Part 3 ##
 I have implemented the classes - Monster, Minion, Boss - following the coursework specification.